Kitchen Remodeling DIY VS A Contractor

-- Whether the project is dangerous
+- the project is dangerous

-- Whether it could destroy your home
+- it could destroy your home

-- Whether it requires a permit
+- it requires a permit

-If any of those conditions are met, then you are better off hiring someone to complete the work for you who can handle the additional risk and has training and experience to mitigate and risks or damage that could occur.
+If any of those conditions are met, then you are better off hiring someone to complete the work for you who can handle the additional risk and has training and experience to mitigate any risks or damage that could occur.

 Anything structural or involving complex systems in your kitchen such as wall demolition should be completed by a certified professional-whether an architect or engineer or a carpenter.
 There are too many things that can go wrong with improperly placed supports and beams, which cause structural damage and require costly repairs.
 If you plan on creating an open concept kitchen, many of which require wall demolition, changes, or additional support in your home, hire a professional to determine the changes needed and to complete the work.
 The wrong swing of a hammer can result in electrical wiring damage, pipe displacement, or even structural issues.

-Mechanical, electrical, plumbing, HVAC and gas are aspects of remodeling and home design that should be handled by an expert that knows how to handle any issues that may arise.
+Mechanical, electrical, plumbing, HVAC, and gas are aspects of remodeling and home design that should be handled by an expert that knows how to handle any issues that may arise.
 These specialty engineering and trade items may seem like the ideal space to save money, but if handled incorrectly, they could result in an even bigger cost to fix DIY mistakes or gaps.
 Invest in quality inspections to ensure there are no issues with these systems in your home and let a professional handle any changes that need to be made for a renovation project.

-Similarly, you should consult a professional renovator or remodeler for any aesthetics in your kitchen that matter–such as drywall, custom cabinet installation or fitting and extensive tile work or flooring.
+Similarly, you should consult a professional renovator or remodeler for any aesthetics in your kitchen that matter–such as drywall, custom cabinet installation or fitting, and extensive tile work or flooring.
 These renovation items can be completed much more efficiently and to better standards if handled by a professional.
 Instead of spending hours putting up drywall, patching, sanding, and patching and sanding again, hire a team to complete the work in a fraction of the time with equal or better results.

 The best items to DIY include small changes or easily learnable tasks that could save you money but can also be undone or fixed by a professional, should they go wrong.